 - Granulated sugar

 Step 1.
-Place the flour on a plate and toss the pieces of cod in it.
+Place the flour on a plate and toss the cod pieces in it.
 Set aside.

 Step 2.
 Heat a nonstick frying pan on medium-high heat and add the extra virgin olive oil.
-After 2 minutes or when the olive oil is hot, add the cod pieces and fry them 2-3 minutes on each side.
+After 2 minutes or when the olive oil is hot, add the cod pieces and fry them on each side for 2-3 minutes.